fourTheorem/serverless-ecommerce-workshop/lessons/02-setting-up-dynamodb/README.md

 ## Loading data into DynamoDB

+Now that we have our table created, let's put some data in it!

 A file containing all the data we need for our `gig` table is already created and available in [`assets/load-gig.json`](/assets/load-gig.json).